 Lighting: Horses need plenty of natural light to stay healthy, so be sure to choose a stable that has plenty of windows and other sources of natural light.
 Artificial lighting should also be adequate to allow for easy visibility inside the stable.

 Cleanliness: A clean and well-maintained horse stable is essential for the health and well-being of your horses.
 Be sure to keep the stable clean and free from debris, and properly dispose of any waste to prevent the spread of disease.

 Comfort: Horses need a comfortable environment in order to stay healthy and happy.
 Be sure to provide them with plenty of fresh water, hay, and other essential supplies, and make sure that their bedding is clean and comfortable.

 Safety: A horse stable should be designed with safety in mind.
 Be sure to choose a stable that is sturdy and well-constructed, and check it regularly for any potential hazards that could put your horses at risk.

 Our log house manufacturing company proudly offers you a wide range of custom building options.
+You can also check out our log houses.
 One popular feature that we offer is the ability to include a stable in the design of your log home or you can get it as a stand-alone project.